sam-almighty/PWALab/Readme.md

 > cd c:\ISTC2017\PinCodeCordova\platforms\browser\www

-Copy the contents to `C:\ISTC2017\get-started-node\views`
+Copy the contents to `C:\ISTC2017\get-started-node\views` With these changes, push your new app to Bluemix to ensure the changes are reflected.
+>bluemix app push < appname >

+Open your app in a browser using the same url as earlier and you will see the PinCode app is now live.

 #### Make your app a PWA
 In this lab, we will demonstrate two of the multi-faceted capabilities of progressive web apps.